mbevand/ledthemfight/README.md

   [worker_led.py](worker_led.py).
-The role of this process is merely to monitor effect module files in [effect_library/](effect_library/), and when it detects a change it will load the effect, run it on a virtual 60-pixel LED string, and save 10 seconds worth of sequence of frames containing the RGB colors for each pixel.
+The role of this process is merely to monitor effect module files in [effect_library/](effect_library/), and when it detects a change it will load the effect, run it on a virtual 60-pixel LED string, and save 10 seconds (600 frames) worth of sequence of frames containing the RGB colors for each pixel.
 The output is saved in binary sequence files, in [www/sequence/](www/sequence/).
   It is a raw binary format containing 3 (bytes per pixel) * 60 (pixels) * 600
   (frames) = 108,000 bytes of data.
 I should probably change this to the standard xLights FSEQ format.
-The purpose of these sequence files is so that the web interface can download them and show effect previews in the <canvas> elements.
+The purpose of these sequence files is so that the web interface can download them and show effect previews in the `<canvas>` elements.

 The very first time LED Them Fight is launched, it creates sequence files for all the built-in effects, which takes ~600 ms per effect, so ~13 seconds for the 21 built-in effects.
+So if you load the browser page during these first ~13 seconds some previews will be missing.

 For inter-process communication, when the web server needs to communicate with the led driver, or vice versa, I use two `multiprocessing.Queue` objects named `to_led_driver` and `to_web_server`.
-For example when the end-user clicks in the web interface on the Rainbow effect to render it, the web server puts the array object `["/button", ("effect", "Rainbow")]` in the `to_led_driver` queue, and the led driver process gets it and starts it.
+For example when the end-user clicks in the web interface on the Rainbow effect to render it, the web server puts the array object `["/button", ("effect", "Rainbow")]` in the `to_led_driver` queue, and the led driver process gets it, loads the Rainbow.py module, and renders it on the LED string.
 The `to_web_server` queue is only used so the led driver can report its status back to the web server.